-$^{5}$ These numbers are measured with the load circuit of Figure 2 and defined as the time required for the output to cross the V0L or V0H limits.
+These numbers are measured with the load circuit of Figure 1 and defined as the time required for the output to cross the VOL or VOH limits.

-These numbers are derived from the measured time taken by the data output to change 0.5 V when loaded with the circuit of Figure 2.
+These numbers are derived from the measured time taken by the data output to change 0.5 V when loaded with the circuit of Figure 1.
 The measured number is then extrapolated back to remove effects of charging or discharging the 50 pF capacitor.
 This means that the times quoted in the timing characteristics are the true bus relinquish times of the part and as such are independent of external bus loading capacitances.

-DRDY returns high after the first read from the device after an output update.
-The same data can be read again, if required, while DRDY is high although take care that subsequent reads do not occur close to the next output update.
+$\overline{DRDY}$ returns high after the first read from the device after an output update.
+The same data can be read again, if required, while $\overline{DRDY}$ is high although care should be taken that subsequent reads do not occur close to the next output update.